jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

     - question: How long does it take to make a dental prosthesis?
       answer: "<p>It depends a lot on the case and type of rehabilitation.
-The lapses can vary from 2 or 3 days for provisional ones to 6 or 7 months for those that are manufactured over implants, of course, taking into account the osseointegration period.
+The lapses can vary from 2 or 3 days for provisional ones to 6 or 7 months for those that are manufactured over implants; of course, taking into account the osseointegration period.
 As a general rule and under normal conditions, 3 weeks is the average period of time required to do tests and complete the vast majority of our definitive restorations; whether fixed or removable.</p>\n"